nginxinc/nginx-gateway-fabric/docs/proposals/control-data-plane-split/README.md

 - Whenever the control plane sees an nginx instance become Ready, we send its config to it (it doesn't matter if this is a new pod or a restarted pod).
 - If no nginx instances exist, control plane should not send any configuration.
 - The control plane should check if a connection exists first before sending the config.
+  - If a new config is built while waiting for a connection, the new config should replace the old config.
 - If the control plane is scaled, then we should mark non-leaders as Unready (return non-200 readiness probe).
 This will prevent nginx agents from connecting to the non-leaders (k8s removes the Unready Pods from the Endpoint pool), and therefore only the leader will send config and write statuses.
   - We will need to ensure that the leader Pod can handle many nginx connections.